An Algebra of Elliptic Commuting Variables and an Elliptic Extension of the Multinomial Theorem

-We present a multinomial theorem for elliptic commuting variables.
-This result extends the author's previously obtained elliptic binomial theorem to higher rank.
-Two essential ingredients are a simple elliptic star-triangle relation, ensuring the uniqueness of the normal form coefficients, and, for the recursion of the closed form elliptic multinomial coefficients, the Weierstra{\ss} type $\mathsf A$ elliptic partial fraction decomposition.
-From our elliptic multinomial theorem we obtain, by convolution, an identity that is equivalent to Rosengren's type $\mathsf A$ extension of the Frenkel--Turaev ${}_{10}V_9$ summation, which in the trigonometric or basic limiting case reduces to Milne's type $\mathsf A$ extension of the Jackson ${}_8\phi_7$ summation.
-Interpreted in terms of a weighted counting of lattice paths in the integer lattice $\mathbb Z^r$, our derivation of the $\mathsf A_r$ Frenkel--Turaev summation constitutes the first combinatorial proof of that fundamental identity, and, at the same time, of important special cases including the $\mathsf A_r$ Jackson summation.
+\Abstract{We introduce an algebra of elliptic commuting variables involving a base~$q$, nome~$p$, and $2r$ noncommuting variables.
+This algebra, which for $r=1$ reduces to an algebra considered earlier by the author, is an elliptic extension of the well-known algebra of $r$ $q$-commuting variables.
+We present a multinomial theorem valid as an identity in this algebra, hereby extending the author's previously obtained elliptic binomial theorem to higher rank.
+Two essential ingredients are a consistency relation satisfied by the elliptic weights and the Weierstra{\ss} type $\mathsf A$ elliptic partial fraction decomposition.
+From the elliptic multinomial theorem we obtain, by convolution, an identity equivalent to Rosengren's type~$\mathsf A$ extension of the Frenkel--Turaev ${}_{10}V_9$ summation.
+Interpreted in terms of a weighted counting of lattice paths in the integer lattice $\mathbb Z^r$, this derivation of Rosengren's $\mathsf A_r$ Frenkel--Turaev summation constitutes the first combinatorial proof of that fundamental identity.}